tmurakami/dexopener/README.md

 }
 ```

-If there are too many target classes, testing will be so slow that it cannot run.
-Also, if there are too few classes you will get an error like `IllegalAccessError: Class ref in pre-verified class resolved to unexpected implementation`.
+Note that testing may be slow if there are too many classes to be opened.
 Normally it would be sufficient to specify your app's root package.

 ## Limitations